cdorella/fspt2-volunteer-sign-up-project/README.md

 The project is a volunteer sign up page inspired by "Esperança", a community of volunteers that go out to neighborhoods of Barcelona handing out food and talking to people living on the streets.

-In order to build this MVP I have used the following stack:
+In order to build this MVP I used the following stack:

 Front-end: ReactJs, JavaScript, HTML, CSS & Bootstrap.